Nikola Pokrivač: Red Bull Salzburg

 On 24 August 2009, it was announced that Pokrivač signed a three-year contract with Austrian side Red Bull Salzburg.
-He made his debut for the club on 29 August 2009 in their Bundesliga match against Kapfenberg, coming on as a substitute for Simon Cziommer in the 55th minute and scoring his first goal for the club when he netted the final goal in Salzburg's 4–0 win six minutes later.
+He made his debut for the club on 29 August 2009 in their Bundesliga match against SV Kapfenberg, coming on as a substitute for Simon Cziommer in the 55th minute and scoring his first goal for the club when he netted the final goal in Salzburg's 4–0 win six minutes later.

 On 26 September 2009, he scored his second Bundesliga goal for Salzburg in their 2–1 win at Austria Kärnten and delivered a superb performance in a 7–1 home win against the same club on 4 October 2009, participating in all of Salzburg's three goals in the first half.
 He first set up the opening goal of the match for Christoph Leitgeb in the 3rd minute, then scored the second goal in the 34th minute, before setting up the third goal of the match for Marc Janko in the 41st minute.

-GNK Dinamo Zagreb
+Dinamo Zagreb

 On 16 August 2011, Pokrivač signed a four-year contract with Dinamo Zagreb.

-NK Inter Zaprešić
+Inter Zaprešić

-During the 2012-13 winter transfer window, Pokrivač was loaned out to Inter Zaprešić for the remainder of the season.
+During the 2012–13 winter transfer window, Pokrivač was loaned out to Inter Zaprešić for the remainder of the season.

 HNK Rijeka

-On 7 June 2013, Pokrivač signed a two-year contract with Rijeka.
+On 7 June 2013, Pokrivač signed a two-year contract with HNK Rijeka.

-FC Shakhter Karagandy
+Shakhter Karagandy

 In the summer of 2014, Pokrivač signed for Shakhter Karagandy.

+Slaven Belupo and the end of professional career

+Pokrivač was diagnosed with Hodgkin lymphoma in 2015, and, after recovering, joined Slaven Belupo in Croatia.
+He scored what would prove to be the last goal of his professional career in April 2016, against his former club HNK Rijeka.
+However, the lymphoma would return, in 2016 and 2017, prompting him to undergo a bone marrow transplant, having received it from his mother, Ana.
+He announced his retirement from professional football in November 2017, following his final recovery.

+Amateur football

+In September 2021, Pokrivač returned to football, albeit amateur, by joining sixth-tier NK Pušća from the eponymous municipality.
+In his second season at the club, it won the league and the Zaprešić area cup.
+Subsequently, Pokrivač moved to fifth-tier GNK Tigar in Sveta Nedelja.
+After a year at GNK Tigar, Pokrivač moved to another fifth-tier club, Vojnić '95.